You can download a version of this case study here.

 About Straus Family Creamery

-Straus has been family owned since 1940.
+Straus Family Creamery has been family owned since 1994.
 Consistently an innovator in the dairy space, they were the first 100% certified-organic creamery in the United States!
-Today, STRAUS produces 100% organic-certified products, including milk, cream, yogurt sour cream, European-style butter, and super-premium ice cream.
-The raw ingredient—milk—used as the basis for all of these products are sourced from nine family dairies located in Marin and Sonoma counties.
+Today, Straus produces 100% organic-certified products, including milk, cream, yogurt, sour cream, European-style butter, and super-premium ice cream.
+The raw ingredient—milk—used as the basis for all of these products are sourced from twelve family dairies located in Marin and Sonoma counties.